RecipesLearn

 On something like a Weber Kettle, the only way I can simulate this is with a Slow N’ Sear ($100) and an Elevated cooking grate ($42):

-pork on a stick on grill
+grilling pork stick on weber kettle

 If I’m going to grill something small for my Family – like burgers, hot dogs (2-4 people), 1 or 2 steaks – I use the PK grill.